Qiskit-Partners/partners/docs/index.rst

 Qiskit Partners
 ###############

-A collection of quantum hardware and software partners that extend and compliment the Qiskit ecosystem.
+A collection of quantum hardware partners that connect to Qiskit.

 .. toctree::
   :maxdepth: 1